rustomax/rust-iterators/README.md

 fn next (&mut self) -> Option<(f32, f32)>
 ```

 The `next()` function typically also does some internal housekeeping.
-Ours will keep track of the last Fahrenheit temperature returned, so that we can increment it by `step` on subsequent iteration.
+Ours increments Fahrenheit temperature `fahr` by `step` so that it can be returned on subsequent iteration.
 By the way, making these modifications to internal fields is the reason why we need to pass a *mutable* reference to `self` as a parameter to `next()`.

 Combining things together, here is the `Iterator` trait implementation: